 Hiking & Backcountry

-Current Status: (April-November 2022).
-Use of the Mt Seymour & BC Parks trails is open to the public, with no BC Parks permit required.
-Free parking and washroom facilities are available in Parking Lot 4 (P4).
+Current Status: BC Parks trails are open to the public all year round but a BC Parks permit is required from Dec 15, 2022, to April 15, 2023.
+Free parking in Parking Lot 5 (P5) and washroom facilities are available in Parking Lot 4 (P4).

 For more information about the Mt Seymour Provincial Park trails, including facilities, access, and trail conditions, please visit the following links: